The spark that became today's Special Olympics movement ignited at the

 Special Olympics International, Special Olympics Illinois and Special Children’s Charities in Chicago are uniting to host nearly a week of exciting events to celebrate the first 50 years of Special Olympics and to launch the movement into the future.

-Events planned for July 2018 in Chicago include the first-ever Special Olympics Unified Football (Soccer) Cup.
+Events planned for July 2018 in Chicago include the first-ever Special Olympics Unified Cup.

-Also planned is a star-studded music concert; plus a Change the Game Day event, where the public can "Play Unified" and join in fun athletic competition with Special Olympics athletes.
-Details will also be announced about a Special Olympics Eternal Flame of Hope monument, which will symbolize our burning passion for inclusion and justice for people with intellectual disabilities.
+Also planned is a star-studded Global Day of Inclusion, where the public can "Play Unified" and join in fun athletic competition with Special Olympics athletes.
+There will also be a Law Enforcement Torch Run Commemorative Run and the ceremonial lighting of the Special Olympics Eternal Flame of Hope, which will symbolize our burning passion for inclusion and justice for people with intellectual disabilities.